Palashio/libra/README.md

   4. Levenshentein distances are used to match relevant parts of the sentence to a column name.
   5. Target column selected based on lowest levenshentein distance and is returned.

+## Example Projects ##

+To get started, take a look at some of these examples of data science projects analyzing datasets using Libra.